Harris Chain of Lakes Fish, Wildlife and Habitat Management Plan

 To improve the effectiveness of management on the Harris Chain of Lakes, the FWC is committed to creating a Lake Management Plan to help guide the FWC’s future management.
 Using stakeholder input from diverse user groups will be paramount in the success of the management plan.

-Would you like to join us for a virtual stakeholder workshop and help develop the new Harris Chain of Lakes Management Plan?
-We would love to hear from you!
+Would you like to sign up to receive updates and invitations to help develop the new Harris Chain of Lakes Management Plan?
 Please fill out our short questionnaire to get started.Sign Up